garysweaver/unplutofy/README.md

 Unplutofy
 =========

-Given a war file, unplutofy does the following:
+Given a war file, unplutofy:

-1. Removes all servlet elements that contain either "portlet-class" or "portlet-name" anywhere between the servlet start and end tags.
+1. Removes all "servlet" elements that contain either of the following:
+* "portlet-class"
+* "param-name" element with value "portlet-name"

-2. Removes all servlet-mapping elements that contain "PlutoInvoker" anywhere between the servlet-mapping start and end tags.
+2. Removes all "servlet-mapping" elements that contain either of the following:
+* "PlutoInvoker"
+* "servlet-name" element with value of the "portlet-name" element as defined in portlet.xml

 3. Removes all portlet*.tld files from the war.

 ### Features